 The movement of cultural products, material goods, capital, people, ideas, and information across national borders has resulted in a new quality of global interdependency.
 The course examines the contemporary character of globalization with a special focus on its environmental impacts in German-speaking contexts.
 We consider artistic, cultural, technological, and social practices in German-speaking and global contexts that explore questions of sustainability and a livable future.
-The course is highly recommended as preparation for students interested in participating in the Department's iPRAKTIKUM Inter-nationalization & Experiential Learning internship program-particularly for placements with Eco-Hub Freiburg organizations in Germany.
-(See also p.
-12 in this handbook.)
+The course is highly recommended as preparation for students interested in participating in the Department's iPRAKTIKUM Inter-nationalization & Experiential Learning internship programparticularly for placements with Eco-Hub Freiburg organizations in Germany.
+(Additional information HERE.)